GoogleCloudPlatform/cluster-toolkit/examples/README.md

 [compute partition](#compute-partition) that should be used for any performance analysis.

+#### Quota Requirements for hpc-cluster-high-io.yaml

-Quota required for this example in selected region:
+For this example the following is needed in the selected region:

 * Cloud Filestore API: Basic HDD (Standard) capacity (GB) per region: **1,024 GB**
 * Cloud Filestore API: High Scale SSD capacity (GB) per region: **10,240 GiB** - _min